 All around Sérignan Plage Nature, even at the reception, we would find staff in different states of (un)dressing.
 Sandra made the joke that she has one of the few jobs in the world where it’s perfectly normal and acceptable to forget your underwear at work.
 To us that sounded like a great description of a future clothing optional world.

 Guests at Sérignan Plage Nature

 Another advantage concerning this is the presence of the Gymno Club Méditerranéen, the local naturist club of Sérignan Plage.
-While the staff at naturist campings doesn’t always have find the time to support first time visitors, this naturist club takes over that task and is happy to show the ropes to those not familiar (yet) with naturism.
+While the staff at naturist campsites doesn’t always find the time to support first-time visitors, this naturist club takes over that task and is happy to show the ropes to those not familiar (yet) with naturism.